markomanninen/hyml/doc/full.rst

 2. hierarchic structures
 3. data types

 In HyML the third part is pretty simple.
 On the output everything is just a plain text.
 There are no datatypes.
-In HyML data types has a minimal meaning.
+In HyML data types has a negligible meaning.
 You should only give attention keywords that starts with colon (:) punctuation mark and literals that start with " and ends to the counterpart ".

 Hierachical structure is defined by nested parentheses.
 Simple as that.